 The bottom of the Assistant has controls for RescueTime's two modes that you turn on manually: pause and Focus Session*.

 In the lower-left of the Assistant is an "on/paused" toggle that allows you to pause RescueTime's tracking and reporting for a set amount of time.
-Click on the toggle and choose either a length of time or enter a time/date for when RescueTime will pause until.
+Click on the toggle and choose either a length of time or enter a time/date for when RescueTime will pause.

 During pause mode, RescueTime does not report your computer activities.
-Toggling Paused will pause the recording regardless of whether or not you choose the length of time to pause.
+Toggling Paused will start pausing the recording regardless of whether or not you choose the length of time to pause.

 You can add offline work, work done away from your computer, to count toward your Focus Work, Other Work, or Meetings.
 Just fill out a simple form and you're on your way to making all your work time count.
 You can find more details about offline work here.